JvanKatwijk/qt-dab/README.md

 Obsolete properties
 -------------------------------------------------------------------------

-The recent DAB standard eliminated the support for Modes other than Mode 1 and Bands other than VHF Band III.
+The current DAB standard eliminated the support for Modes other than Mode 1 and Bands other than VHF Band III.
 The Qt-DAB implementation still supports these features, however, since they are obsolete, there are no controls on the GUI anymore (the control for the Mode was already removed from earlier versions).

 Explicitly setting the Mode and/or the Band is possible by including some command lines in the ".qt-dab.ini" file.